UCdasec/Tutorial-Ghidra/README.md

 ## Tutorial Document

-We provide tutorial documents showing (1) how to install Linux VM and Ghidra; (2) how to utilize the code in this repo to run a reverse engineering project using Ghidra.
-The pdf of this tutorial can be found below
+We provide tutorial documents showing (1) how to install Linux VM and Ghidra; (2) how to utilize the C++ code in this repo to run a reverse engineering project using Ghidra/Binary Ninja; (3) how to utilize the C code in this repo to run a reverse engineering project using Ghidra/Binary Ninja/IDA; The pdfs of this tutorial can be found below

 Tutorial Ghidra Part 1, Installation https://www.overleaf.com/read/xwcgkqvvgtdc#30d0d6

-Tutorial Ghidra Part 2, Analysis (C++) https://www.overleaf.com/read/vpdzmzyyjdfx#31950a
+Tutorial Ghidra Part 2, Analysis (C++ Code) https://www.overleaf.com/read/vpdzmzyyjdfx#31950a

-Tutorial Ghidra Part 3, Analysis (C)
+Tutorial Ghidra Part 3, Analysis (C Code)
 TBD

 ## Tutorial Videos